-Most subjects comprise of 4 units with the exception of Science and Mathematics.
-The first 2 units (or in the case of Science and Mathematics, 3 units) represent AS.
-The second 2 units (or in the case of Science and Mathematics, 3 units) represent the second year A2.
+Most subjects comprise of 4 units, with the exception of Biology, Chemistry, Physics and Music.
+The first 2 units (or in the case of the 6-unit qualifications previously listed, 3 units) represent AS level.
+The second 2 units (or 3 units) represent the second year of study - A2 level.